Norton Commando Upgrades

 NOTE: The CNW hydraulic clutch kit is not always in stock.

-Electric Start
+Electric Start Conversion

-Based in Brittany France, Alton offers a range of products for British motorcycles, including generators and electric starter kits.
+Based in Brittany France, the Alton company offers a range of products for British motorcycles, including generators and electric starter kits.
 This starter kit comes with all you need for assembly, including an installation guide.

-No modifications are required, and your bike can be returned to stock condition if so desired.
+No permanent modifications are required, and your bike can be returned to stock condition if so desired.
 The kick starter stays in place and remains fully functional.

-The Alton electric start kit will work with pre-1975 models (except very early models with ignition at the rear of the timing cover).
+The Alton electric start kit will work with pre-1975 models (except early models with ignition at the rear of the timing cover).
 A higher output battery is recommended.

 Alton electric start kits are available from Classic Bike Experience.